Title

 Republic Act No. 10752, also known as 'The Right-of-Way Act,' streamlines the acquisition process for right-of-way sites in the Philippines, ensuring prompt compensation for property owners and considering ecological impact, while also mandating the establishment of resettlement sites for affected informal settlers.

-Article III, Section 9 of the Constitution, which states that private property shall not be taken for public use without just compensation.
+It cites Article III, Section 9 of the Constitution: private property shall not be taken for public use without just compensation.

-National government projects include all national government infrastructure projects and their public service facilities, engineering works, service contracts, projects by government-owned and -controlled corporations, Build-Operate-and-Transfer projects, and related necessary activities regardless of funding source.
+These include all national government infrastructure projects and their public service facilities, engineering works, and service contracts, including projects by government-owned or government-controlled corporations, projects covered by RA 6957 as amended by RA 7718 (BOT Law), and related activities such as site acquisition and construction/operation/maintenance/improvement/repair/rehabilitation, regardless of source of funding.

-The compensation price includes: (1) The current market value of the land; (2) The replacement cost of structures and improvements; and (3) The current market value of crops and trees.
+It is the sum of: (1) current market value of the land; (2) replacement cost of structures/improvements; and (3) current market value of crops and trees.

-The implementing agency shall immediately initiate expropriation proceedings as provided in Section 6 of the Act.
+The implementing agency shall immediately initiate expropriation proceedings pursuant to Section 6 of RA 10752.

-The implementing agency pays the capital gains tax, documentary stamp tax, transfer tax, and registration fees on behalf of the seller, except that the owner pays any unpaid real property tax.
+The implementing agency pays, for the account of the seller, the capital gains tax, documentary stamp tax, transfer tax, and registration fees; the owner pays any unpaid real property tax.

-The court shall determine just compensation within sixty (60) days from the filing of the expropriation case.
+The court shall determine just compensation within 60 days from filing of the expropriation case.
+After finality, the implementing agency pays the difference between what was already paid and the just compensation.

 Analyze Cases Smarter, Faster